osa1/lexgen/README.md

   lexer.return_(<token>),`.
 Useful for matching keywords, punctuation (operators) and delimiters (parens, brackets).

+## End-of-input handling in rule sets

+The `Init` rule set terminates lexing successfully on end-of-input (i.e.
+`lexer.next()` returns `None`).
+Other rule sets fail on end-of-input (i.e. return `Some(Err(...))`).
+This is because generally the states other than the initial one are for complicated tokens (strings, raw strings, multi-line comments) that need to be terminated and handled, and end-of-input in those state usually means the token did not terminate properly.

+(To handle end-of-input in a rule set you can use `$` as described in section "Regex syntax" above.)

 ## Handle, rule, error, and action types

 The `lexer` macro generates a struct with the name specified by the user in the